Code-Institute-Submissions/https-github.com-simplyedwin-tcg_codeinstitute_project_2/README.md

 <img src="images/768by1024Screen_3.JPG" height=200><br>

 ### Bugs/Problems Encountered
 There are a numbers of bugs or problems encountered during the development of the project.
-Much of these issues are mainly due to the restful api and are explained as follow:
+Much of these issues are due to the restful api as explained below:

 - ***Cross-Origin Resource Sharing (CORS) Error***
 <img src="images/CorsIssue_CorsPolicyBlocked.JPG" height=70><br>